Learning How To Laugh At Yourself

 A Few Benefits of Laughing at Yourself

 Promotes healing.
 Humor takes the sting out of sensitive issues.
-You can look at your old patterns and more constructive responses when you regard yourself with compassion instead of being judgmental.
+You can look at your old patterns and learn more constructive responses when you regard yourself with compassion instead of being judgmental.

 Reduces stress.
 Trying to impress others or live up to rigid expectations can be exhausting and even undermine your health.
 Letting go of that tension allows you to relax.